Tickets to West Ham?

 Like most fans, Paul's introduction to Spurs came via the family route.
 "My dad (Ray) knew (former player) Tony Marchi from years ago in the forces and he got him along to Tottenham before the double side, perhaps 1959, 1960," he said.
 "The first game I can remember was against Leicester, the last game of the season we were relegated (May, 1977).

 "The first season I started to go regularly was the Second Division season, although we missed the Bristol Rovers (9-0 win) game!
 My first away game was that season as well, at Charlton.
 We lost 4-1!
 I was about nine."

 Below: Jason with his wife Arunsri and Ledley King

 Paul is now a member of our popular Spurs Thailand Official Supporters Club, watches all of our matches back in Asia and will always take in a game when he visits the UK.
-He's also getting ready for the big 50 next year.

 "I went out to Thailand for work.
 I was back and forth to Asia for about six years before that and just got bitten by the Asia bug.
 I wanted to go out there and a job opportunity came up at the time.
 I've been out there for 10 years now."